Zwe1/Http-Injecter/README.md

 # Http-Injecter
-a http injecter, you can get a point when all the http requests ended.
+a http injecter, you can get a moment when all the http requests ended.